LDNGuide

 Without Wong Kei and its slapped-on-your-table wonton noodle soups and roasted meats bathing in sweet, shining umami gravy, London would be a much poorer place.
 The Chinatown institution isn’t somewhere you come for the finest hand-pulled noodles or the most carefully simmered and deeply flavoured soup, but it’s a place for everyone who knows the value of a steaming hot meal for under £10.

 London’s most famous, best-looking, and most-photographed cafe is the Regency.
 The legendary Westminster cafe is just as popular with tourists as it is with locals.
-They serve breakfast, lunch, and dinner here (if you like to dine before 7.30pm), but it’s really the £6 English breakfast you want.
-Sides of black pudding and bubble and squeak at a quid each are a big yes.
+They serve breakfast, lunch, and an early dinner here (it closes at 7:15pm on weekdays), but it’s really the full English breakfast you want.
+Sides of black pudding and bubble and squeak at around a quid each are a big yes.

 Dapur is one of London’s and Holborn’s most exciting weekday lunch spots.
-The daytime-only Malaysian cafe has six or seven Malaysian curries to choose from, but the familiar (the rendang) and the fiery (chicken in a tomato chilli sauce) are always good.
-Getting a plate of fragrant nasi lemak and a choice of curry won’t cost you more than £12.50.
+The daytime-only Malaysian cafe has six or seven curries to choose from, but the familiar (the rendang) and the fiery (chicken in a tomato chilli sauce) are always good.
+Getting a plate of fragrant nasi lemak and a choice of curry won’t cost you much over a tenner.

 This cult Malaysian restaurant is in a basement in Euston and specialises in roti canai—soft, flaky flatbreads served with a bowl of delicious curry.
-The dhal one is £6, but the mutton version is our favourite and worth the extra pounds.
-They also serve brilliant versions of Malaysian hawker stall staples like char kway teow, nasi goreng, and a curry laksa for £7.50.
+The dhal one is very good-value, but the mutton version is our favourite and worth the extra few quid.
+They also serve brilliant versions of Malaysian hawker stall staples like char kway teow, nasi goreng, and a curry laksa for under £10.
 FYI, there can be queues at peak hours.
 But that’s no surprise given it’s BYOB as well.

 The Hong Kong-inspired canteen serving Cantonese and Malaysian dishes is one of the last vestiges of late-night Chinatown, and you’ll find it full of hungry (or stumbling) singletons and duos in need of warm nourishment.
-Café TPT offers a huge range of delicious dishes, from sweet and moist char siu pork on a bed of rice, to beef flank curry, to hot and sour soup.
+Café TPT offers a huge range of delicious dishes, from sweet and moist char siu pork, to hot and sour soup.
 You’ll more than likely get change from £10 as well.
-If you’re looking to nap on the bus home, get the whopper, cheesy béchamel-covered, Macau-style baked pork chop.
+If you’re looking to nap on the bus home, get the cheesy, béchamel-covered, Macau-style baked pork chop.

 The Soho sibling to the legendary B&K salt beef bar, Tongue & Brisket’s go-to sandwich is one of London’s finest examples of a meal between two slices.
 The slices in question are rye, flecked with the liquorice tang of caraway seeds, and piled with slices of moist salt beef, tangy pickle, sauerkraut, and a spread of mustard.
-It’s a properly good sandwich.
-But if that’s not your thing, there are other options too.
-Like chicken schnitzel, latkes, and cheesecake or pecan pie to finish it all off.
+But if that’s not your thing, there are other options like chicken schnitzel, latkes, and cheesecake or pecan pie to finish.

 The Fryer’s Delight is an old-school, formica-filled, Italian-owned chippy in Bloomsbury, and it is a certified London classic.
 Crunching chubby chips, golden brown battered sausages, and paddle-sized pieces of fish are a given here.
 The red formica booths are a bit of a London icon, and the fish and chips on top of them aren’t bad either.
 Few things are as comforting as a chip butty and a cup of builder’s tea.
 This is a solid place for both.